IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Worklist Client provides a reporting worklist to the user.

-When a user selects studies from the worklist, the Worklist Client launches other applications (e.g., Image Display, Report Creator, etc.) if necessary.
-It opens a new report context to synchronize other applications through the Hub to enable dictation on the studies.
+When a user selects a study from the worklist, the Worklist Client opens a new report context to synchronize other applications through the Hub to enable dictation on the studies.
+The Worklist Client may also launch other applications (e.g., Image Display, Report Creator, etc.) if necessary.

-When a study dictation is complete, the Worklist Client consumes the report anchor context update event so that it can mark the study as dictated and remove it from the worklist.

 When the Worklist Client starts up, it shall obtain `hub.url` and `hub.topic` to join a reporting session.